Overview of the complications of acute myeloid leukemia

 The threshold for transfusion of packed red blood cells varies with patient age, symptoms, and the presence of medical comorbidities.
 In general, most centers recommend transfusion to asymptomatic patients with a hemoglobin ≤8 g/dL (5 mmol/liter).
 Blood products should be leukocyte depleted to reduce the risk of alloimmunization and transmission of cytomegalovirus (CMV) [1,2].
 Although graft versus host disease is very unusual in patients with leukemia receiving conventional chemotherapy, many centers routinely irradiate blood products for such patients.
 (See "Induction therapy for acute myeloid leukemia in younger adults", section on 'Transfusions'.)

 Of importance, red cell transfusions may increase the whole blood viscosity of patients with hyperleukocytosis resulting in symptoms of leukostasis.
 As such, red blood cell transfusions should be administered very slowly, or, if possible, withheld until the blast count is reduced in such patients.
-(See "Hyperleukocytosis and leukostasis", section on 'Supportive care'.)
+(See "Hyperleukocytosis and leukostasis in hematologic malignancies", section on 'Supportive care'.)

 - Leukocyte reduction and ultraviolet B irradiation of platelets to prevent alloimmunization and refractoriness to platelet transfusions.
 The Trial to Reduce Alloimmunization to Platelets Study Group.
 N Engl J Med 1997; 337:1861.